dapphub/chronobank-review/review/ChronoBankAssetWithFee.sol.md

         /**
          * Allows the call if fee was successfully taken, throws if the call failed in the end.
          */

+This modifier is problematic for a number of reasons.

         modifier takeFee(address _from, uint _fromValue, address _sender, bool[1] memory _success) {

+Note success by reference due to modifier constraints.
+This hack is sometimes necessary, but here it looks more like another side effect of the chosen error conventions

             if (_transferFee(_from, _fromValue, _sender)) {
                 _;
                 if (!_success[0] && _subjectToFees(_from, _fromValue)) {

+Throw if the inner call "failed" (did not set success reference).

                     throw;
                 }
             }

+Implicit `return 0x0;` appended to modified function.
+Careful!

         }

         /**